LaurentMazare/tensorflow-ocaml/README.md

 opam pin add tensorflow-ocaml git://github.com/LaurentMazare/tensorflow-ocaml
 ```

-After that you have to get/build the TensorFlow library `libtensorflow.so`, you can either build it from source by following these steps:
+After that you have to get/build the TensorFlow library `libtensorflow.so` for release 0.7, you can either build it from source by following these steps:
 * [Install the Bazel build system](http://bazel.io/docs/install.html)
-* Clone the TensorFlow repo `git clone --recurse-submodules https://github.com/tensorflow/tensorflow`
+* Clone the TensorFlow repo `git clone --recurse-submodules -b r0.7 https://github.com/tensorflow/tensorflow`
 * In `tensorflow` run `./configure` then `bazel build -c opt tensorflow:libtensorflow.so`

 Or an alternative is to [install TensorFlow using pip](https://www.tensorflow.org/versions/r0.7/get_started/os_setup.html#pip-installation) then copy the `.so` file in `libtensorflow.so`.
 You may have to tweak the following command depending on where TensorFlow was installed by pip.